-The Texas Talking Book program is a division of the Texas State Library and Archives Commission.
+The Texas Talking Book Program (TBP) is a division of the Texas State Library and Archives Commission.

 We provide free library service to Texans of all ages who are unable to read standard print material due to visual, physical, or reading disabilities – whether permanent or temporary.